 A New Media Lab will have three 46-inch displays that will show new media work and will also have three virtual reality headsets for showing interactive projects.
 Meanwhile, a 500-square-foot education suite features a presentation system with 70-inch display.

-Other improvements include a video wall (consisting of nine screens to form a 12-by-7-foot display) in the atrium to feature trailers and artwork, a relocated concession stand with new seating and menu,
+Other improvements include a video wall (consisting of nine screens to form a 12-by-7-foot display) in the atrium to feature trailers and artwork, and a relocated concession stand with new seating and menu.

 The renovated centre opens to the public late afternoon on Sept.
 24, which is also the opening of the 2020 Vancouver International Film Festival.